karimra/gnmic/docs/user_guide/gnmi_server.md

 The server keeps a cache of the gNMI notifications received from the defined subscriptions and utilizes it to build the `Subscribe` RPC responses.

 The unary RPCs, Get and Set, are relayed to known targets based on the `Prefix.Target` field.

+## Supported features

+- Supports gNMI RPCs, Get, Set, Subscribe
+- Acts as a gNMI gateway for Get and Set RPCs.
+- Supports Service registration with Consul server.
+- Supports all types of gNMI subscriptions, `once`, `poll`, `stream`.
+- Supports all types of `stream` subscriptions, `on-change`, `target-defined` and `sample`.
+- Supports `updates-only` with `stream` and `once` subscriptions.
+- Supports `suppress-redundant`.
+- Supports `heartbeat-interval` with `on-change` and `sample` stream subscriptions.

 ## Get RPC